tmgthb/Autonomous-Agents/README.md

 - FS-Reasoning Agent: introduces LLM-based multi-agent trading framework by splitting reasoning processes between factual and subjective reasoning.
 - Includes Statistics/Fact reasoning/Fact/Subjectivity/Subjectivity reasoning/Trading/Reflection agents.
+- Concludes, that superiority of the LLM model is not sufficient to guarantee it outperforming multi-step reasoning.

 ---